13-foot, 1,400-pound great white shark pings off coast after summer in Florida - NewsBreak

 "I just felt something -- I guess -- bite me and there was a shark on my arm," one woman said.

-With a population of over 22 million, Florida is the third most populous state in the union.
-And it continues to grow as people continue to move to the Sunshine State.
-Maybe it’s all because of the beautiful beaches, the warm weather, or the cultural and outdoor activities.
-Whatever the case, you don’t have to live in Florida to take advantage of all it has to offer.
+All products featured on TravelAwaits are independently selected by our writers and editors.
+We may earn commission when you click on or make a purchase via our links.
+With a population of more than 22 million, Florida is the third most populous state in the union.
+And, it’s still growing as people continue to move to the Sunshine State.
+Maybe it’s because of all the beautiful beaches, the warm weather, or the cultural and outdoorsy pursuits.
+Whatever it is, you don’t have to live in Florida to take advantage of all it has to offer.

 2 Myrtle Beach swimmers bitten by sharks on the same day